DevDeepakKumar/DL_NLP_Training/README.md

 - Swap in a different PDF by changing `PDF_PATH` — no other code changes needed.

 ## License
-MIT (or update to your preferred license).
+AITM (or update to your preferred license).